Student Group Opportunities

 Expand all

-September 12, 2023 from 12:00 pm to 2:00 pm at The Toaster
+September 17, 2025, from 3:00 pm to 4:00 pm at The Toaster

-There is no cost to participate.
+There is no cost to participate in any Student Group Empowerment Series event.

 No, attendees may come and leave as they are able.

-Can I attend multiple events?
+Can I attend more than one workshop?

 Absolutely!
 Feel free to attend as many event dates as you want.